Central bearded dragon: Description

-A study conducted in 2014 established the existence of endogenous circadian rhythm in pigmentation changes in P. vitticeps.
-If exposed to light, the dorsal skin of the lizard becomes darker, and if exposed to darkness, it becomes lighter.
-Under constant darkness (i.e. in the subjective night), the lizards' dorsal skin becomes the lightest.
+A study conducted in 2014 established the existence of endogenous circadian rhythm in pigmentation changes in P. vitticeps; if exposed to sun, the dorsal skin of the lizard becomes darker, and if exposed to darkness, it becomes lighter.
+Under constant darkness (i.e. in the subjective night), the lizard's dorsal skin becomes the lightest.

-Many species of Pogona have a parietal eye (there are many names for it), a photoreceptor found on the center of the head.
-This photoreceptor is responsible for thermoregulation and hormone regulation.
-A study in March 2020 on the Central Bearded Dragon found that light-dependent magnetoreception occurs when light with a wavelength under 580 nanometers enters the parietal eye.
+Many species of Pogona have a parietal eye (or "third eye"), a photoreceptor found on the center of the forehead.
+This unique feature is responsible for thermoregulation and hormone regulation, and possibly helps the lizards make decisions based on the seasons, weather, etc. A March 2020 study of the central bearded dragon found that light-dependent magnetoreception occurs when light with a wavelength under 580 nanometers enters the parietal eye.

 Ecology and behaviour

-P. vitticeps is native to the semiarid woodland, arid woodland, and rocky desert regions of Central Australia.
-They are skilled climbers and often spend just as much time perching on tree limbs, fence posts, and in bushes as they do on the ground.
-They spend the morning and early evening sunning themselves on exposed branches or rocks, and retreat to shady areas or burrows during the hottest parts of the afternoon.
+P. vitticeps is native to semiarid woodland, arid woodland, and rocky desert areas of Central Australia, primarily the inland regions of New South Wales, Northern Territory, Queensland and South Australia.
+They are skilled climbers and often spend just as much time perching and basking on tree limbs, fence posts, and within bushes as they do on the ground.
+They often spend the mornings and early evenings sunning themselves on exposed branches or rocks, and retreat to shady areas or burrows during the hottest parts of the afternoon.

+P. vitticeps are opportunistic omnivores.
+They live in areas where food may be hard to find, thus they are not particularly finicky eaters.
+Their stomachs are large enough to accommodate significant quantities of vegetation, fruits, insects, worms, and the occasional small rodent or lizard.
+Favored insect prey includes crickets, grasshoppers, beetles, caterpillars, moths, butterflies, or any insect that can comfortably be swallowed.
+They will also eat mealworms, kingworms, parsley and kale and vegetables like pepper and sweet potato.
+An analysis of their summer diet as wild adults revealed that 26% of the food ingested (by volume) was Drepanotermes termite alates, which are only seasonally available.
+Plant matter made up 54% of the diet by volume.

 Bearded dragons do not vocalize, except to hiss softly when threatened.
 Instead, they communicate through colour displays, posture, and physical gestures, such as arm waving and head bobbing.
 Bearded dragons are not social animals, but will sometimes gather in groups, especially in popular feeding or basking areas.
 At these times, a distinct hierarchy will emerge: the highest-ranking animals will take the best – usually the highest or sunniest – basking spots, and all other individuals arrange themselves lower down.
 If a low-ranking animal tries to challenge one of the dominant dragons, the dominant animal will demonstrate its superiority by bobbing its head and inflating its beard, at which point the challenger may signal submission by waving one of its arms in a slow or fast circle.
 If the low-ranking dragon does not submit, it will return the head bob, and a standoff or fight may ensue.